mohanedy/dart_design_patterns/lib/template_method/readme.md

 ## When to use

+- When you want to avoid duplication in the code, the general workflow structure is implemented once in the abstract class’s algorithm, and necessary variations are implemented in the subclasses.

+- when you want to control at what points subclassing is allowed.
+As opposed to a simple polymorphic override, where the base method would be entirely rewritten allowing radical change to the workflow, only the specific details of the workflow are allowed to change.

 ## Credits

 The example used in this article is from Head First Design Patterns 2nd edition.